ziotom78/raytracing_course/tomasi-ray-tracing-11b.md

 # *Importance sampling*

-# Implementazione
+# Implementation

--   Nella lezione di teoria abbiamo anticipato che il nostro *path tracer* userà il metodo Monte Carlo per stimare l'integrale dell'equazione del rendering:
+-   In the theory lesson we anticipated that our *path tracer* will use the Monte Carlo method to estimate the integral of the rendering equation:

     $$
     \int_{2\pi} f_r(x, \Psi \rightarrow \Theta)\,L(x \leftarrow \Psi)\,\cos\theta\,\mathrm{d}\omega_\Psi.
     $$

--   Per migliorare la varianza useremo l'*importance sampling*, impiegando la PDF
+-   To improve variance we will use *importance sampling*, employing the PDF

     $$
     p(\omega) \propto f_r \cdot \cos\theta.
     $$

-# Il tipo `BRDF`
+# The `BRDF` Type

--   Dobbiamo quindi aggiungere un metodo che si applichi ai tipi derivati da `BRDF` e che abbia [questa segnatura](https://github.com/ziotom78/pytracer/blob/01a672c782515030dd5abc9a33d1e0c843bbd394/materials.py#L103):
+-   We therefore need to add a method that applies to the types derived from `BRDF` and that has [this signature](https://github.com/ziotom78/pytracer/blob/01a672c782515030dd5abc9a33d1e0c843bbd394/materials.py#L103):

     ```python
     def scatter_ray(self,